kayjirat/CSC105_MiniProject/README.md

 | `update profile` | edit account                        |
 | `delete account`  | delete account                     |

+## Stack Technologies

+- Front-end: React.js
+- Back-end: Node.js with Express.js
+- Database: MariaDB
+- Other Dependencies/Libraries: MUI and you can find others on package.js

 ## To run the frontend and backend

 Frontend -> cd frontend